AI-Engineer-Foundation/agent-protocol/sdk/python/README.md

 # Agent Communication Protocol - Python SDK

-This SDK implements the Agent Communication Protocol in Python and allows you to easily wrap your agent in a webserver compatible with the protocol - you only need to define an agent task handler.
+SDK with our implementation of the Agent Communication Protocol in Python, allows you to easily wrap your agent in a webserver compatible with the protocol - you only need to define an agent task and step handlers.

 ## Installation